openactive/openactive-test-suite/README.md

 ### Local configuration

-A `local.json` file can be placed alongside each `default.json`, and the subset of properties defined within it will override those in `default.json`.
-It is recommended that for development and deployment a `local.json` file is created instead of making changes to the `default.json` file, so that any new required settings that are added in future versions can be automatically updated in `default.json`.
+A `dev.json` file can be placed alongside the `default.json`, and the subset of properties defined within it will override those in `default.json`.
+It is recommended that for development and deployment a `dev.json` file is created instead of making changes to the `default.json` file, so that any new required settings that are added in future versions can be automatically updated in `default.json`.

 ### Environment specific configuration